saturnism/spring-on-gcp-gitbook/deployment/docker/secure-container-image.md

 {% endtab %}

 {% tab title="Buildpacks" %}
-Buildpack's runtime image ultimately do not use Distroless.
+Buildpack's runtime image ultimately does not use Distroless.
 Paketo, for example, executed shell script to calculate memory needs, and thus Shell is needed.
 There is no easy way to switch out the base image when using a Buildpack.
 You may need to create your own to change the base image.
 {% endtab %}
 {% endtabs %}

 ## Non-Root User

 One of the most overlooked configuration for a container image is which user is used to run your application?
 In a VM environment, you would never want to run an application as `root`.
 It's no different in a container.
-Every container image may have a different set of non-priviledged users.
+Every container image may have a different set of non-privileged users.

 For example, for a Distroless base image \(using a debug image that has a shell\):